AndyPendragon/future-portfolio/README.md

 # future-portfolio
-A fictional portfolio for 10 next years.
+A fictitious portfolio for the next 10 years